What is the English IO?

-- Be able to evaluate an IO to ensure you can maximise your own marks.
-This means listening to IOs that have obtained top marks and analysis WHY they scored highly.
+- Be able to evaluate other IO’s to ensure you maximise your own marks.
+This means listening to IOs that have obtained top marks and analysing WHY they scored highly.
 (Link to Oral Sample)

-Be clear on how to structure a great IO
+Be clear on how to structure a great English IO

-- Understand that excellent commentaries are focused, ordered, well-developed, and provide a close analysis of how language produces both meaning and effect in relation to the global issue presented in both the work (literary extract) and the text (non-literary text / extract)
+- Understand that excellent commentaries are focused, ordered and well-developed.
+They should provide a close analysis of how language produces both meaning and effect in relation to the global issue presented in both the work (literary extract) and the text (non-literary text / extract).

 - Divide the commentary into 3 main parts (just like you would do in a written essay): An Introduction, the body and a conclusion.

 - The introduction should last one minute and the conclusion as well.
 This leaves you with ONLY 4 minutes to devote to each of the texts.
-There are many ways to organize the body on your oral (for example, body 1 = 4 min, body 2 = 4 min)
+However, there are many ways to organize the body on your oral (for example, body 1 = 4 min, body 2 = 4 min)

 - How you subdivide body 1 and body 2 of your oral is the difference between obtaining an average grade and a high one.
 Here is where your tutor will be most helpful.

 - Please note that the commentary should be “balanced” which means that you must spend the same amount of time talking about the literary and the non-literary text.
-Never underestimate the importance of timing your IO!
+So, never underestimate the importance of timing your IO!